nocobase/nocobase/docs/en-US/api/resourcer/index.md

 ### `define()`

-Define and register a resource object with the resource manager.
+Define and register a resource object with the resourcer.
 Usually used instead of the constructor of the `Resource` class.

 **Signature**